Patricky Pitbull

-Patricky Freire (born January 21, 1986), known professionally by his ring name Patricky Pitbull, is a Brazilian mixed martial artist currently competing in Bellator's Lightweight division, where he is a former Bellator Lightweight World Champion.
-As of November 22, 2022, he is #1 in the Bellator Lightweight Rankings.
+Patricky de Sousa Freire (born January 21, 1986), known professionally as Patricky Pitbull, is a Brazilian mixed martial artist currently competing in Lightweight division.
+He most notably competed for Bellator MMA, where he was a former Bellator Lightweight Champion.
+He is the older brother of featherweight fighter Patrício Pitbull.

 Mixed martial arts career

 Bellator MMA

 After competing in many Brazilian promotions, Freire compiled a 7–1 record before entering the Bellator Season Four Lightweight Tournament.
 He faced former WEC Lightweight Champion, Rob McCullough at Bellator 36 on March 12, 2011, in the opening round of the tournament.
 He won via TKO in the third round.

 Freire went on to face two-time finalist Toby Imada in the semifinal at Bellator 39.
 Freire defeated Imada via knockout in the first round after landing a brutal flying knee and following up with a flurry of punches which caused Imada to fall to the mat unconscious.
 The win saw him progress to the final of the tournament where he faced fellow finalist Michael Chandler at Bellator 44.
 Freire lost via unanimous decision.

 Freire next faced Kurt Pellegrino at Bellator 59 on November 26, 2011.
 He won the fight via TKO in the first round.

 Freire faced Eddie Alvarez at Bellator 76.
 After a back-and-forth opening minute that saw both fighters rocked, he lost the fight via knockout in the first round.

 It was announced that Freire will face Guillaume De Lorenzi in the Bellator 2013 Lightweight Tournament on January 31.
 Unfortunately, Freire suffered an injury and pulled out of the Lightweight Tournament a few days prior to this fight.

 Freire returned to the Bellator cage on September 7, 2013, as he faced Derek Anderson at Bellator 98.
 Despite winning the first round, Freire lost the fight via unanimous decision.

 In March 2014, Freire entered into the Bellator Season Ten Lightweight Tournament, where he faced David Rickels in the opening round at Bellator 113.
 He won the fight via knockout in the second round.
 In the semifinals, he faced Derek Campos at Bellator 117.
 Again he won the fight via TKO in the second round.
 He was scheduled to face Marcin Held in the finals at Bellator 120.
 However, Held was forced out of the bout due to injury, and the fight was subsequently cancelled.
 The bout eventually took place at Bellator 126 on September 26, 2014.
 Freire lost the fight via unanimous decision.

 After nearly a year away from the sport, Freire returned to face Saad Awad at Bellator 141 on August 28, 2015.
 He won the fight by unanimous decision.